-PHILIP R. BENNETT, B.Com, CA - Joint Company Secretary
+PHILIP R. BENNETT B.Com, CA

+Joint Company Secretary Expertise and experience

 Mr. Bennett was appointed Company Secretary of McPherson's Limited on 2 February 2012.
 Mr. Bennett had previously held the position of Chief Financial Officer of McPherson's Limited since 2000, and Company Secretary from 1995, and stepped down from both these positions in November 2011.